vtenfys/reaware/README.md

 pnpm start
 ```

-This is the same as development mode, except React DevTools are not opened.
+In this mode, Chrome DevTools and React DevTools are not automatically opened.

 ## License